The Wellington region is at Alert Level 2. Massey COVID-19 information.

 4. Candidates for the Postgraduate Diploma in Specialist Teaching shall follow a flexible programme of study, which shall consist of courses totalling at least 120 credits, comprising:

-(a) one core course as listed in Schedule A for the qualification (30 credits);
+(a) two core courses as listed in Schedule A for the qualification (60 credits);

-(b) three courses for one endorsement as listed in Schedule B for the qualification (90 credits).
+(b) two courses for one endorsement as listed in Schedule B for the qualification (60 credits).

 5. Candidates must complete one endorsement by completing the requirements for that endorsement as set out in Part B of the Schedule for the Qualification.